Kurukshetra War: Day 18

-Shalya takes over as the commander-in-chief of the remaining Kaurava forces.
+Shalya takes over as the Major General of the remaining Kaurava forces.
 Yudhishthira kills him in spear combat and Sahadeva kills Shakuni.
 Nakula kills Shakuni's son Uluka.
 Realizing that he had been defeated, Duryodhana flees the battlefield and takes refuge in the lake, where the Pandavas catch up with him.
 Under the supervision of the now-returned Balarama, a battle between Bhima and Duryodhana begins.
 Bhima breaks the rules under instructions from Krishna and strikes Duryodhana below the waist, leaving him mortally wounded.

-Ashwatthama, Kripacharya, and Kritavarma gather at Duryodhana's deathbed and promise to avenge him.
-With Ashwatthama as general, they attack the Pandavas' camp later that night and killed all the Pandavas' remaining army including their children.
+Ashwatthama, Kripa, and Kritavarma gather at Duryodhana's deathbed and promise to avenge him.
+With Ashwatthama as general, they attack the Pandavas' camp later that night and kill all the Pandavas' remaining army including their children.

 Aftermath

-Only eleven major warriors survive the war: the five Pandavas, Krishna, Satyaki, Ashwatthama, Kripacharya, Yuyutsu,and Kritavarma.
-Yudhishthira is crowned king of Hastinapur.
+Only eleven major warriors survive the war: the five Pandavas, Krishna, Satyaki, Ashwatthama, Kripa, Yuyutsu and Kritavarma.
+Yudhishthira is crowned King of Hastinapura.
 After ruling for 36 years, he renounces the throne and passes the title on to Arjuna's grandson Parikshit.
-Draupadi and four Pandavas—Bhima, Arjuna, Nakula and Sahadeva—die during the journey.
-Yudhishthira, the lone survivor and being of pious heart, is invited by dharma to enter the heavens as a mortal.
+Draupadi and four Pandavas—Bhima, Arjuna, Nakula and Sahadeva - die during the journey.
+Yudhishthira, the lone survivor and being of pious heart, is invited by Yama to enter the heavens as a mortal.